finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # **get_holdings_with_orders**
 > VersionedResourceListWithWarningsOfPortfolioHolding get_holdings_with_orders(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, property_keys=property_keys, by_taxlots=by_taxlots, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code, include_settlement_events_after_days=include_settlement_events_after_days)

-[EXPERIMENTAL] GetHoldingsWithOrders: Get holdings with orders
+GetHoldingsWithOrders: Get holdings with orders

 Get the holdings of a transaction portfolio.
 Create virtual holdings for any outstanding orders,  and account for order state/fulfillment; that is, treat outstanding orders (and related records) as  if they had been realised at moment of query.